 For information on how to import XML files, visit:

-The Employment Projection program produces detailed projections for each occupation in the OOH:
+The Employment Projections program produces detailed projections for each occupation in the OOH:

-Browse by occupation for wage and employment data at the national and sub-national level using Occupational Employment Statistics (OES) program data:
+Browse by occupation for wage and employment data at the national and sub-national level using Occupational Employment and Wage Statistics (OEWS) program data:

 The Employment Projections program offers a number of resources with information on how the projections in the OOH are created, details on the education, training, and work experience designations used throughout the Handbook, and crosswalk and classification systems used by the OOH: